 Your activity on Twitter, the information you provide to Twitter, and our relationships with ad partners all help make promoted content more relevant for you.

-When you use Twitter to follow, Tweet, search, view, or interact with Tweets or Twitter accounts, we may use these actions to tailor Twitter Ads for you.
+When you use Twitter to follow, Tweet, search, view, or interact with Tweets or Twitter accounts, we may use these actions to customize Twitter Ads for you.
 For example, if you search for a specific term, we may show you promoted content related to that topic.
-We also might tailor ads using other information about you, such as your profile information; your mobile device location (if location features are turned on); your IP address; or the apps installed on your device.
+We also might customize ads using other information about you, such as your profile information; your mobile device location (if location features are turned on); your IP address; or the apps installed on your device.
 This helps us show you local ads and other ads that you might prefer.

 1) Use your Twitter account settings to control whether Twitter will match your account to information shared by ad partners to tailor ads for you.

 - To change your settings on twitter.com, visit the Security and privacy tab and adjust the setting "Tailor ads based on information shared by ad partners." setting.

 - To change your settings on Twitter for iOS, from the Me tab, tap the gear icon , and select Settings, tap Privacy and content, and adjust the setting “Tailor ads based on info from ad partners.”